Particular/docs.particular.net/servicecontrol/securing-servicecontrol.md

 #### Encrypting Sensitive Properties in Message Body

-For a more fine-grained limitation on message body visibility of specific properties, you can encrypt message properties that are sensitive (e.g., credit card numbers).
+For a more fine-grained limitation on message body visibility of specific properties, encrypt message properties that are sensitive (e.g., credit card numbers).

 An example of how to set encryption per specific message property can be viewed in the [Encryption Sample](/samples/encryption/basic-encryption/).

 ### Accessing the Embedded RavenDB Database

 ServiceControl uses an embedded RavenDB database to store its data.
 This database is managed internally by ServiceControl and it is not intended for direct access or usage.
 By default, the database is located on the same machine as the ServiceControl instance is installed.
-You can select a different location (local or network path) for the database files.
+A different location (local or network path) for the database files can be selected.

 Access to the location of the database files enables full access to the database contents, so take great care to ensure the database location is secure from unauthorized access and tampering.